Dawes Act

 The Dawes Act of 1887 (also known as the General Allotment Act or the Dawes Severalty Act of 1887) regulated land rights on tribal territories within the United States.
 Named after Senator Henry L. Dawes of Massachusetts, it authorized the President of the United States to subdivide Native American tribal communal landholdings into allotments for Native American heads of families and individuals.
 This would convert traditional systems of land tenure into a government-imposed system of private property by forcing Native Americans to "assume a capitalist and proprietary relationship with property" that did not previously exist in their cultures.
-The act allowed tribes the option to sell the lands that remained after allotment to the federal government.
-Before private property could be dispensed, the government had to determine "which Indians were eligible" for allotments, which propelled an "official search for a federal definition of Indian-ness."
+Before private property could be dispensed, the government had to determine which Indians were eligible for allotments, which propelled an official search for a federal definition of "Indian-ness".

-Although the act was passed in 1887, the federal government implemented the Dawes Act "on a tribe-by-tribe basis" thereafter.
-For example, in 1895, Congress passed the Hunter Act, which administered Dawes "among the Southern Ute."
-The nominal purpose of the act was to protect "the property of the natives" as well as to compel "their absorption into the American mainstream."
+Although the act was passed in 1887, the federal government implemented the Dawes Act on a tribe-by-tribe basis thereafter.
+For example, in 1895, Congress passed the Hunter Act, which administered the Dawes Act among the Southern Ute.
+The nominal purpose of the act was to protect the property of the natives as well as to compel "their absorption into the American mainstream".